jbcurtin/jbcurtin.io/content/smallsat-design-one.en.md

 ## Security & Verification Module

-Per NASA Regulations, and space vehicle with propuslive ability must encrypt all sensative communication.
+Per NASA Regulations, and space craft with propuslive ability must encrypt all sensative communication.
 We're also interested in keeping CubeSat 3U safe from take over or accident.

 Security & Verification Module (SVM) will be a 10cm x 10cm x 3cm ( 0.3U ) board equiped with a state of the art Integrated Security Circuit (ISC) providing authentication and authorization requests via I2C data channel.
 The SVM will a operate a minimul operating system with the ability to listen for and respond to requests for autherization and authentication.
 The ISC will retain all memory, entropy-generation, and processing within the ISC.
 ISC will also provide secure methods of swaping out access keys while remaining resistant to physical and virtual tampering.